Srijemske Laze: War in Croatia and peaceful reintegration

 During the war in Croatia Srijemske Laze was within self-proclaimed Serb political entity SAO Eastern Slavonia, Baranja and Western Syrmia.
 In the final stages of conflict United Nations Mission conducted peaceful reintegration of this region into Croatian jurisdiction.
 Population in Srijemske Laze decreased from 1991 till 2001 for 29.4%.

 Demographics

 The village is faced with the challenge of population decline.
 The process was initiated by industrialization and urbanization already in the period of the existence of the SFR Yugoslavia and intensified by the post-Croatian War of Independence socioeconomic situation.
 Population decline further intensified in the aftermath of the 2013 enlargement of the European Union with emigration to Germany, Ireland, Scandinavia and other parts of the EU.

 Politics

 In Srijemske Laze there are local committees of Independent Democratic Serb Party and New Serbian Party.

 Culture

-Every year on the Orthodox Christmas Eve (January 6), residents in the churchyard have a bonfire for "Badnjak", the Serbian word for Christmas Eve.
+Every year on Christmas Eve (December 24), residents in the churchyard have a bonfire for "Badnjak", the Croatian word for Christmas Eve.
 In this occasion locals take oak trees from the area and make a ritual fire.

 Education

 Branch school of Elementary school Stari Jankovci is located in Srijemske Laze.
-Education at local school is carried out in Serbian.
+Education at local school is carried out in Croatian.